casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 4) SMA Cables, Male to Male, Qty 2

 ## Background ##
-The Red Pitaya 125-10 board consists of a dual channel 10 bit ADC and DAC - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs) for more information on the Red Pitaya.
+The Red Pitaya 125-10 board consists of a dual channel 10 bit ADC and DAC - refer to [Red Pitaya Docs: ReadtheDocs](https://redpitaya.readthedocs.io/en/latest/) and [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs) for more information on the Red Pitaya.
 There are currently two versions of the Red Pitaya (125-10 and the 125-14) - refer to [Red Pitaya Hardware Comparison](https://redpitaya.readthedocs.io/en/latest/developerGuide/125-10/vs.html) for differences between the boards.

 The Red Pitaya 125-10 is fitted with a single Analog Devices dual channel ADC AD9608 device.
 The ADC is sampled at 125MSPS and each ADC output digital channel is 10 bits wide, 1.8V LVCMOS.
 Refer to [Red Pitaya Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs) for the schematics of the 125-10.
-The ADC output is offset binary and converted to two's complement in the firmware running on the Zynq processor logic.
+The ADC output is offset binary and converted to two's complement in the firmware running on the Zynq programmable logic (PL).

-The Red Piatya 125-10 is fitted with a single Analog Devices dual channel DAC AD9767 device.
-The DAC digital input is offset binary, 10 bits, LVCMOS 3.3V and is converted from two's complement inside the firmware running on the Zynq processor logic.
-The second channel of the DAC is not connected, which means the DAC is utilised in the interleave mode - refer to DAC data sheet [Red Pitaya DAC Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs).
+The Red Pitaya 125-10 is fitted with a single Analog Devices dual channel DAC AD9767 device.
+The DAC digital input is offset binary, 10 bits, LVCMOS 3.3V and is converted from two's complement inside the firmware running on the Zynq programmable logic.
+The second channel of the DAC is not connected, which means the DAC is utilised in the interleave mode - refer to DAC data sheet [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).

 Feel free to spend some time reading the data sheets and looking at the schematics.
 This will be important for the bonus challenge at the end of the tutorial.

 ## Create a new model ##
 Start Matlab and open Simulink (either by typing 'simulink' on the Matlab command line, or by clicking on the Simulink icon in the taskbar).
-A template is provided for this tutorial with a pre-created firmware running LED function and Red Pitaya XSG core config or platform block and Xilinx System Generator block.
+A template is provided for this tutorial with a pre-created firmware flashing LED function and Red Pitaya XSG core config or platform block and Xilinx System Generator block.
 Get a copy of this template and save it.
 Make sure the Red Pitaya XSG_core_config_block or platform block is configured for:

 1) Hardware Platform: "RED_PITAYA:xc7z010"